tarwn/lessthandot-hugo/blogs/content/posts/2011-02-01-sql-university-sql-server-reporting-1.md

   <a href="/wp-content/uploads/users/grrlgeek/sql-university-shield.png?mtime=1296100411"><img alt="" src="/wp-content/uploads/users/grrlgeek/sql-university-shield.png?mtime=1296100411" width="156" height="174" /></a>
 </div>

 Welcome to SQL Server Reporting Services week at [SQL University][1].
 This is a great blog project put together by Jorge Segarra ([Twitter][2] | [Blog][3]), and contributed to by many SQL professionals.
-If you aren&#8217;t a student yet, head over to the website and get started!
+If you aren't a student yet, head over to the website and get started!

 This semester, Professor Jes will be guiding you through Reporting Services administration.
-Let&#8217;s get started!
+Let's get started!

 **SQL Server Reporting Services Configuration Files**